ISAITB/docs-services/source/messaging/index.rst

         <version>1.4.0</version>
     </dependency>

-For more details on the content and use of the template service check in :ref:`templates`.
+Check the :ref:`templates` description for more details on the content and use of the sample messaging service.
 The remaining documentation here focuses on the web service operations that need to be implemented.

 .. _messaging__operations:

 Service operations
 ------------------

 The following figure illustrates the operations that a messaging service needs to implement and their use by the test bed.
-In addition the call-back operations that the messaging service calls on the test bed are also presented.
+In addition, the call-back operations that the messaging service calls on the test bed are also presented.

 .. figure:: MessagingService.png